2joephillips/2joephillips.github.io/_posts/2015-05-05-my-takeaways-on-software-construction-the-what-and-why.md

 **What is Software Construction?**

-Software Construction is a disciple that covers the creation of working, meaningful software through:<!--more-->
+Software Construction is a disciple that covers the creation of working, meaningful software through:

   * Problem definition
   * Requirements development